libpd/pd-for-android/README.txt

-This repository contains a number of sample applications built on top of Pd for Android:  PdClient is a minimal client; ScenePlayer is an elaborate client service, and CircleOfFifths is a stand-alone application that uses Pd directly, without going through a service.
+This repository contains a number of sample applications built on top of Pd for Android:  PdClient is a minimal client; ScenePlayer is an elaborate client, and CircleOfFifths is a stand-alone activity that uses Pd directly, without going through a service.

 Some general hints regarding quirks of the Android SDK and Eclipse: